pixelwizard2/Project.App--Netify---Smart-IoT-Transformation-of-Everyday-Wireless-Devices/README.md

 - **Step 1 :** Develop a system where the app finds and connects to a low-power Bumblebee Bluetooth speaker.
 - **Step 2 :** Automatically check for low-power ON/OFF capability in firmware.
 - **Step 3 :** If unavailable, remotely upgrade the firmware to control the speaker's power.
 - **Step 4 :** As soon as the app runs, the process from 'steps 1 to 3' is automatically carried out in the code unit, and if the power is not turned on, it requests Bluetooth location and permission and accesses a smart plug located adjacent to the device (bumblebee speaker).
 By forcing the power on, the power of the Bumblebee Bluetooth speaker operates forcely.
-- **Step 5 :** Change the app interface and device power status with a button press.
+- **Step 5 :** If the power is turned on, the smartphone app screen switches.
+When you press the power button again on the changed screen, the screen changes and the wireless device is commanded to turn off at the same time.
-- **Step 6 :** Turn off the external power and switch to low-power mode (if the firmware supports it).
+- **Step 6 :** Turn off the external power and switch to low-power mode (Firmware capable of low-power switching is pre-installed when processed step 3).

 <br> <br> <br>